MatthijsKamstra/hxexterns/howto.md

 `@:jsRequire`

-> Generate javascript module require expression for given extern
+> Generate JavaScript module require expression for given extern

 In case our extern class represents an object within a module, second @:jsRequire argument specifies an object to load from a module: